Expertium/expertium.github.io/RedditBot.md

 `['hey', 'everyone', ',', 'i', 'have', 'a', 'problem', 'with', 'fsrs', '.', 'i', 'can', 'not', 'optimize', 'my', 'parameter', '.', '.', 'screenshot', ':']`

-Here the only change is that "parameters" turned into "parameter".
-However, in practice this can help a lot, especially if I add extra rules manually because the function above doesn't always work the way I want it to work for whatever reason.
-This is lossy - we lose some of the nuances.
+Notice that "parameters" turned into "parameter".
+Lemmatization can help a lot, especially if I add extra rules manually because the function above doesn't always work the way I want it to work for whatever reason.
+This is lossy - we lose some of the semantic nuances.
 However, I don't have a ton of data.
 If I had 100,000 posts - sure, I could afford to treat each word individually.
-But with only around 1k posts the neural net won't have enough data to learn all the nuances.
+But with only around 1k posts the neural net won't have enough data to learn all the nuances, so it's better to use as few tokens as we can.

-After adding ten gorillion extra rules I finally managed to make everything work (mostly) the way I want.
-Of course, as I gatehr more data, I will add more rules.
+After adding ten gorillion extra rules and exceptions I finally managed to make everything work (mostly) the way I want.
+Of course, as I gather more data, I will add more rules and exceptions.

 Now all that's left is to assign an integer to every word.
 It doesn't really matter how you do it, but I liek doing things in a way that makes sense, so I did the following: